 Non-Descriptive Choir Names

-Another different option can come in choosing a non-descriptive name.
-These names are not so straightforward however do make up the majority of choir names chosen.
+These names are not so obvious and straightforward, however, they do make up the majority of choir names chosen.
 This is likely due to the creative freedom and wanting a memorable or catchy name that will stick in the minds of your audience.

-When choosing names such as these, it’s important to make sure ‘outsiders’ will understand that your name is actually a choir.
+When choosing choir names such as these, it’s important to make sure ‘outsiders’ will understand that your name is actually a choir.
 In other words, make sure people who aren’t connected to your choir, such as audience members, can understand the context of your name and what it is your singing group does.

-Non-descriptive names can be further categorised.
-If this is the route you want to use for your choir, an idea would be to brainstorm around each of these categories:
+If this is the route you want to use for your choir, an idea would be to brainstorm around each of the following three categories.

 Suggestive Choir Names

-These types of names are those that would evoke or suggest a characteristic of your choir.
+These types of choir names are those which evoke or suggest a characteristic of your choir.
 You can draw on the power of metaphor and analogy to create positive associations about your choir in the minds of your audience.

-These names are a little tougher to create but if you make sure your listeners understand your choir’s name context, you are onto a winner.
+These names are a little tougher to create but if you make sure your listeners understand the context surrounding your choir’s name, you are onto a winner.

-A great example was put together by Nadine Cooper, who heads up the Tuneless Choir– Nadine Cooper put together the choir after years of being told she could not sing, and the result is a musical experience quite unlike any other.
+A great example was put together by Nadine Cooper, who heads up the Tuneless Choir.
+Nadine put together the choir after years of being told she could not sing, and the result is a musical experience quite unlike any other.

 Arbitrary Choir Names

-These names are “real” (dictionary) words used out of context.
-Similarly to suggestive choir names they require more storytelling to make their case.
+These names are ‘real’ words found in the dictionary used out of context.
+Similarly to suggestive choir names, they may require more storytelling to make sense to ‘outsiders’.

-The Sixteen – Originally an unnamed choir of sixteen good friends who decided to name themselves after the number of members, this UK choir is now one of the best in the world.
+The Sixteen – This group were originally an unnamed choir of sixteen good friends who decided to name themselves after the number of members, this UK choir is now one of the best in the world.

 Polyphony – this literally means ‘the style of simultaneously combining a number of parts, each forming an individual melody and harmonizing with each other’.
 Once you know the meaning of the word, this name makes perfect sense for a choir!

 Fanciful Choir Names

-A favourite for barbershop and a capella groups, fanciful names are coined (invented) or are phrases put together that could have no inherent meaning other than the one assigned to them.
-See if you can spot the clever wordplay below:
+This method is a favourite among barbershop quartets and a capella groups, fanciful choir names are made of invented words or phrases put together that could have no inherent meaning other than the one assigned to them by the choir.

 There are a few options you can take with the non-descriptive route however, it’s not unusual to combine the two methods.

-If you’re struggling to think up a name, why not have a brainstorming session with a few members of the choir and see what you come up with.
+If you’re struggling to think up a name, why not have a brainstorming session with a few members of your choir and see what you come up with?